-The major idea behind the implementation of the middleware is to provide a Web Service proxy, according to the proxy design pattern [7], in order to overcome certain problems in mobile scenarios as described by [8].
-One major problem here is that mobile devices often switch networks, e.g., at home the mobile phone might be connected to a WiFi network, at work the connection might be established through another WiFi network and on the way home from work the mobile phone might be connected to a GPRS/UMTS-network.
-Each of these different networks provides different IP addresses and possibly different network constellations.
+The major idea behind the implementation of the middleware is to provide a Web Service proxy, according to the proxy design pattern [8], in order to overcome certain problems in mobile scenarios as described by [9].
+One major problem here is that mobile devices often switch networks, e.g., at home the mobile phone might be connected to a Wi-Fi network, at work the connection might be established through another Wi-Fi network and on the way home from work the mobile phone might be connected to a GPRS/UMTS-network.
+Each of these different networks provides different IP addresses and possibly different network scenarios.
 For example, it can be private IP addresses with network address translation (NAT), where the Web Services running on the device are not directly accessible from the internet, or public IP addresses.

-Frequently switching between IP addresses might raise certain problems for the provision of Web Services, since the client of a certain service always needs to know the actual IP address at which the service can be reached.
+Frequently switching between IP addresses, and therefore frequently changing IP addresses (as occurs especially with mobile devices), might raise certain problems for the provision of Web Services, since the client of a certain service always needs to know the actual IP address at which the service can be reached.
 More than that, within a private network the provided Web Services are usually not reachable at all from the internet.
 Therefore, the problem, from the client point of view, is that the service is not always accessible under the same (and constant) IP address.
 The presented approach provides a solution to overcome this problem, with the exception of the case when a device is completely switched off.
 The switch off problem can be overcome as well, in which case slight modifications to the presented approach, together with an asynchronous call of the Web Service, are necessary.